CambridgeSemiticsLab/BH_time_collocations/readme.md

 This project aims to build a comprehensive semantic taxonomy of the form, function, and distribution of time adverbials in Biblical Hebrew using the statistical tool of collocation analysis.
 Time expression in Hebrew linguistics remains one of the most controversial topics in the field, due to debate around the Hebrew verb.
 Despite much research on the verb, little attention has been paid to the most explicit indicators of time: time adverbials.
 Time adverbials are phrases like "tomorrow" (מָָחָר) or "day by day" (יוֹם יוֹם).
 Time adverbials can express tense and aspect, anchor text time, and direct focus.
 Thus they are valuable reference points for inferring the semantics of other forms, such as verbs.
 This project will apply an empirical semantic approach using inductive, statistical analysis.
 The [ETCBC syntax data](https://github.com/ETCBC) (Vrije Universiteit Amsterdam) is used to select adverbials that have already been marked as time indicative.
 A statistical significance test is used to isolate statistically significant collocations of syntactic components in time adverbials (e.g. definite articles, demonstratives, plurals, etc.).
 Significance scores reveal the interdependency and semantic relatedness of two forms.
 These patterns are then used to induce a taxonomy of the primary forms and functions of adverbial time.
 The taxonomy is applied to a collocational analysis of Hebrew verbs with classified time adverbials.
 The result is a comprehensive overview of both the phrase-level and clause-level semantics of time adverbials in Biblical Hebrew.
 This study breaks new ground in the field by introducing new computational methods combined with cognitively-informed Construction Grammar.

 ## Contents

-* [analysis](analysis) — Jupyter notebooks and python scripts that analyze and interpret time adverbial data.
+* [archive](archive) – Previous states of this project.
+Archived before major re-organizations.
-* [data](data) — The primary data sources for this project.
-Contains production code for preprocessed data as well as Text-Fabric format (tf) data files.
+* [data](data) — The data used for the analysis.
+Sources include [BHSA](https://github.com/ETCBC/bhsa) and custom datasets.
-* [docs](docs) — Project documentation, including bibliography.txt, as well as images/files for displaying in markdown.
+* [docs](docs) — Project and code documentation, including bibliography.txt, as well as images/files for displaying in markdown.
+* results — Forthcoming.
+This is the main analysis.
+To contain notebooks, graphs, and tables for the dissertation.
+* [tools](tools) – Python package containing code for generating data and producing/analyzing results.

 ## Main Analyses
 Forthcoming.